USEPA/WNTR/documentation/gis.rst

 ------------------------

 Additional GIS data can also be utilized within
 WNTR to add attributes to the water network model and analysis.
-Example additional datasets include:
+Examples of these additional GIS datasets include:

-* **Point geometries** that contain utility billing data, hydrant locations, isolation valve locations, or the location of emergency services.
+* **Point geometries** that could contain utility billing data, hydrant locations, isolation valve locations, or the location of emergency services.
   These geometries can be associated with points and lines in a water network model by snapping the point to the nearest component.
-* **LineString or MultiLineString geometries** that contain street layout or earthquake fault lines.
+* **LineString or MultiLineString geometries** that could contain street layout or earthquake fault lines.
   These geometries can be associated with points and lines in a water network model by finding the intersection.
-* **Polygon geometries** that contain elevation, building footprints, zoning, land cover, hazard maps, census data, demographics, or social vulnerability.
+* **Polygon geometries** that could contain elevation, building footprints, zoning, land cover, hazard maps, census data, demographics, or social vulnerability.
   These geometries can be associated with points and lines in a water network model by finding the intersection.

 The snap and intersect examples below used additional GIS data stored in the